 Tony Pulis, sacked by West Brom last month, has emerged as the early favourite to take over at the Liberty Stadium and Britton will not be adding his name to the list of potential candidates.

 "I have the respect of the players as a player and person, they’ve been as good as gold.
-Whatever I need the club have said they are behind me.
+Whatever I need the club have said they are behind me."We have a big battle on our hands.
+We have a big responsibility because we, as players, have not performed.”
+December 21, 2017

 "I am a caretaker at the moment, but I don't think it's the right moment for me to take the job on a permanent basis," he said.